drlukeparry/pyslm/docs/examples/basic_hatching.rst

         solidPart.regenerate()

-:class:`~pyslm.core.Part` aims to provide the foundation for other 3D printing relevant utilities and functionality in the future, rather than replicating existing functionality offered by the already extensive `trimesh` library.
+:class:`~pyslm.core.Part` objects aim to provide the foundation for other 3D printing relevant utilities and functionality in the future, rather than replicating existing functionality offered by the already extensive `trimesh` library.
-Nevertheless, there are some convenience functions available for accessing the underlying mesh geometry.
+Nevertheless, there are some convenience functions available for accessing the underlying mesh geometry, that is fully interchangeable with utilities provided by Trimesh.

 .. code-block:: python